(Last updated on May 8, 2021)

 In this post, we cover five world-class blogs that do just that.

 Each website has a different focus – ranging from blogging, marketing your business and search engine optimisation to more traditional copywriting skills, such as direct mail.

 So let’s run through each of them in turn.

 The resource is fundamentally geared towards content marketing and helps you learn skills such as how to write winning headlines, construct better blog posts, build your influence and authority and get more subscribers and visitors to your blog.

 Make a Living Writing

-With more of an emphasis on showing writers how they can actually make good money from their talents, this blog offers practical help and encouragement to any freelance wanting to get a foothold in their career.
+Make a Living Writing concentrates more on showing you how to actually make good money from your writing talents, offering practical help and encouragement to any freelance wanting to get a foothold in their career.

 The short video format, usually 5–10 minutes in length, makes SEO far more accessible and easier to digest.
 Videos typically tackle issues such as external link building, Google algorithm updates, keyword targeting and content creation strategies.

 Founder and owner Heather Lloyd-Martin, who is one of the pioneers of SEO copywriting, shares her expertise on different topics that affect today’s SEO copywriting professional – including blog writing, productivity hacks, content marketing and occasionally technical SEO.